bcornelusse/ELEC0447-analysis-power-systems/lecture1_intro.md

 ---

 class: center, middle
-# Introduction
-*Adapted from ELEC0014 introduction by Thierry Van Cutsem*

----

-# Objectives of this lecture

-- Show the overall structure of an electric power system
+# 2. Components and structure of an electrical power and energy system
-- Highlight a few important features of power system operation
-- Illustrate those on the Belgian and European systems
-- Present some orders of magnitude it is important to have in mind
-- Introduce some terminology

 ---